The Bullenhuser Damm Memorial

 is a memorial site of the Foundation of Hamburg Memorials and Learning Centres Commemorating the Victims of Nazi Crimes.
 It honours the memory of 20 Jewish children and at least 28 adults who were murdered by SS men in the basement of the building on 20 April 1945.
 Before they were murdered, the children were abused for pseudo-medical experiments at the Neuengamme Concentration Camp.
 The Memorial comprises an exhibition and a rose garden.

-Visit in Times of Coronavirus
+Visiting the Memorials in Times of the Coronavirus

 Commemoration at Bullenhuser Damm

 Friday, April 20, 2018, a commemoration was held at the Bullenhuser Damm Memorial, where 73 years ago 20 children, their four caregivers, and 24 Soviet prisoners were killed by the SS.
 The children…read more

 The story of the murder of 20 Jewish children in a former school, Bullenhuser Damm, in Hamburg-Rothenburgsort 72 years ago is being told in books and at holocaust memorials all over the world.
 The…read more

 Commemoration Ceremony at Bullenhuser Damm with a Special Guest